elliothatch/hypermedium/README.md

 > yarn exec -- hypermedium -S my-website
 ```

+Now we can open our web browser and view our page at `localhost:8080`!

+## Debugging
+If the web page doesn't load, or it shows you an error, we can trace the issue to the source through Hypermedium's log output.

-Hypermedium outputs its logs as line-separated JSON, which is difficult to read.
+Hypermedium outputs its logs as line-separated JSON, which is difficult to read by itself.
 It is highly recommended you use a log viewing tool, such as [sift](https://github.com/elliothatch/sift), while working with Hypermedium.

 ```bash
 > yarn global add sift-cli
 ```

-Then, add the following fields to your `package.json`:
+Then, add the following scripts to your `package.json`:

 ```javascript
   "scripts": {